 - Sift the flour, salt, baking powder, and cocoa powder together.
 Set aside.

-- Add oil and mix to combine.
+- Add the vanilla and the milk.
+Mix to combine.

 - Next, add the sifted dry ingredients.